-With a market share of more than 75 percent (as of January 2019), Windows is no doubt the most widely used operating system for accessing the Internet.
+With a market share of more than 75 percent, Windows is no doubt the most widely used operating system for accessing the Internet.
 That translates to roughly 1.5 billion users from around the world.
 Unfortunately, this also makes them a prime target for all manner of cybersecurity attacks like Phishing and Malware to more sophisticated ones such as DOS (Denial of Service) attacks and SQL injection.

 Surprisingly, most people that use Windows computers are not even aware of the threat.
 This puts them at risk of getting their sensitive information stolen by unscrupulous third-parties.
 If that sounds a lot like you, then you may want to consider getting a VPN (Virtual Private Network) service to hide your online activities from prying eyes as well as bypass censorships that would normally restrict what you can and cannot do over the Internet.

 Using a VPN service on a Windows computer provides added privacy and protection on top of any antimalware/antivirus software you have installed on your device.
 VPNs work by encrypting all data sent from your computer with Internet security protocols like L2TP, IPSec, and AES 256-bit encryption.
 As a result, it would be extremely difficult (if not impossible) for unscrupulous individuals and organizations to intercept and steal sensitive information from your computer.

 Another good reason to use a Windows VPN is that it routes all data coming in and out of your device to an external VPN server.
 This allows you to spoof the IP address of your computer such that neither your ISP (Internet Service Provider) or the website you’re visiting know the real IP address and location of your Windows Computer.
 The same feature also allows you to defeat censorships and access content that is normally unavailable from your location.

 Characteristics of a Good Windows VPN